pravinkannan18/USB-Camera-App/README.md

 Usages
 -------

-&emsp;`AUSBC 3.0`  was refactored by kotlin and It is simpler to use and more feature-rich.
+&emsp;`Embsys Intelligence Camera Engine`  was refactored by kotlin and It is simpler to use and more feature-rich.
 So, I highly recommend you to use the current version and let's build it together.

 - **Get AUSBC**